 - Masters of Research in Finance and Econometrics*

-*Programmes eligible for ESRC Funding
+*Programmes eligible for ESRC Funding applicants only

 Students also conduct original research to fulfil the substantial dissertation component of the degree, which can form the basis of later doctoral work.

 For course structure specific to your MRes please view the course pages below:

 Entry & Funding